containerverse/podman-configs/README.md

-# podman-images
+# podman-configs
-Podman image collection and other configurations.
+Podman configurations and docs.